 Q. I'm worried I'm not handling my trust account correctly, but I'm not an accountant.
 What should I do?

-A. The Bar's trust account booklet describes step-by-step what you need to do for your trust account.
+A. The Bar's trust account booklet describes step-by-step how to handle your trust account.
 If that does not provide enough guidance, I can review the records to determine if they are in full compliance with the RPCs and make recommendations if the records are inadequate.
 You can also call or email the bar's auditor to ask specific trust account questions.
 You don't need any bookkeeping or accounting knowledge to keep your trust account yourself, but some lawyers prefer to use a bookkeeper or accountant.
 If you do so, you should keep in mind that bookkeepers and accountants often do not know the requirements for trust account records.
-So you should make sure anyone you hire is familiar with the trust account RPCs and the bar's trust account booklet.
+You should make sure anyone you hire is familiar with the trust account RPCs and the bar's trust account booklet.

 Q. My lawyer mishandled my case.
 Will you sue him for malpractice?